yoanhg421/zimjs-templates/README.md

 ### Instructions

-1. All templates are Plug 'n Play
+1. Download the CODE (green button on main page)
-2. Clone the repo or download the CODE (green button on main page)
+2. Unzip, copy a desired template folder, and rename it
-3. Unzip and open the template folder in an editor
+3. Drop the folder on an editor such as VS Code.
 4. Open a terminal (CTRL ` )

 If you are using React, Vue, Svelte